 LC-IM/MS view requires some index files that will be generated in the background and the progress will be reported in the LC-IM/MS view.

 3. Understanding PEAKS Results

-After analysis is complete, PEAKS IM module attach corresponding result nodes to the project tree.
+After analysis is complete, corresponding result nodes will be attached to the project tree.
 Double-click a result node to load the analysis report.

 3.1.
 Data Refine